Camping has become popular in Ireland, north and south, especially with local travel restrictions in recent years.

-Probably your most basic sleeping set up is simply a sleeping bag for camping and camping mat, possibly a pillow if you have space and fancy some extra luxury.
-Maybe not the thing to take on a wild camping trip!
+Your most basic sleeping set-up is simply a sleeping bag for camping and a camping mat, possibly a pillow if you have space and fancy some extra luxury.
+Not the thing to take on a wild camping trip!

 Your sleeping bag should be suitable for most Irish weather conditions.

-- Take some Velcro or Ratchet Straps to wrap your sleeping bag up; it’ll make it much easier to fit it into the bag, which is almost always too small!
+- Take some Velcro or Ratchet Straps to wrap your sleeping bag; it’ll make it much easier to fit it into the bag, which is almost always too small!

 Beginner’s Camping Gear – Camping Mats

 Camping Mats or Sleeping Mats come in all shapes and sizes.
-These thin foam mats give you an extra layer between you and the cold ground.
-They range from lightweight wild camping mats with not much padding, to a fully inflatable mattress, with built-in electric pumps!
+These thin foam mats add an extra layer between you and the cold ground.
+They range from lightweight wild camping mats with a bit of padding to fully inflatable mattresses with built-in electric pumps!

-I personally love my Berghaus Self Inflating Mat; it rolls up small and is lightweight, too; the super lightweight ones can be costly, so for your first trip, maybe select something that’s practical but doesn’t cost the earth!
+I love my Berghaus Self Inflating Mat; it rolls up small and is lightweight, too; the super lightweight ones can be costly, so for your first trip, select something practical that doesn’t cost the earth!

 Beginner’s Camping Gear – Cooking Equipment

-To get you fed on your first camping trip in Ireland, you’ll want some essential cooking equipment.
-Yes, there are some super fancy camping stoves with giant gas bottles that charge your phone etc. etc., really, all you need is a gas stove, a gas bottle and some cooking gear such as a saucepan, frying pan and some cooking utensils).
+You’ll want some essential cooking equipment to get you fed on your first camping trip in Ireland.
+Yes, there are some super fancy camping stoves with giant gas bottles that charge your phone, but all you need is a gas stove, a gas bottle and some cooking gear such as a saucepan, frying pan and some cooking utensils).

-When I go on wild camping trips, I take a small gas canister and my Vango Atom attachment (and cook kit), which is easy to use, compact and lightweight to carry.
+On wild camping trips, I take a small gas canister and my Vango Atom attachment (and cook kit), which is easy to use, compact and lightweight.
 However, when we stay on a campsite in Ireland with the family, we will also take our Campingaz camping stove/BBQ, which is fantastic.
-The combination allows me to cook some delicious meals, BBQ and boil the kettle at the same time.
+The combination allows me to cook delicious meals, BBQ and boil the kettle simultaneously.